 In Gen. 6:2, the “sons of God” saw that the “daughters of humans” were beautiful and married them.
-Because of the sharp contrast in the phrasing—sons of God v. daughters of humans—many Bible teachers say that these were fallen angels (or some sort of spirit beings).
+Because of the sharp contrast in the phrasing and the appearance of the phrase—sons of God v. daughters of humans—many Bible teachers say that these were fallen angels (or some sort of spirit beings).
 Some of these interpreters even speculate that the fallen angels were given male body parts by which to procreate.
 One fiery TV preacher claimed that their fallen, angelic bodies were somehow transformed or reconstituted, so they could breed!

-Please consider Addendum # 1 and the video link because the youtuber argues that the “sons of God” are semi-divine kings.
+Please consider Addendum #1 and the video link because the youtuber argues that the “sons of God” were kings who thought they they were semi-divine.
 The youtuber is much more thorough than I am here.

 1..
-Do spirit beings (angels or fallen angels) have human DNA, so that they can produce sperm with human DNA to breed with human women, to create satanic / human hybrids?
+Do spirit beings (angels or fallen angels) have human DNA, so that they can produce the right sperm with human women’s ovum, to create satanic / human hybrids?

 Gen. 1:20-25 says that creatures breed according to and with their own kind:

 And God said, “Let the water teem with living creatures, and let birds fly above the earth across the vault of the sky.”
 21 So God created the great creatures of the sea and every living thing with which the water teems and that moves about in it, according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.
 22 God blessed them and said, “Be fruitful and increase in number and fill the water in the seas, and let the birds increase on the earth.”
 23 And there was evening, and there was morning—the fifth day.